Calls blur on the element.

 Learn more about accessible name.

-Learn more about aria-pressed
+Learn more about aria-pressed.

-Learn more about aria-selected
+Learn more about aria-selected.

 Locate element by the test id.
-By default, the data-testid
+By default, the data-testid attribute is used as a test id.
+Use

 selectors.setTestIdAttribute(attributeName)